 If you’re considering remodeling your bathroom or kitchen, quartz countertops may be the best choice for you.
 You want quality countertops, and quartz has numerous benefits, with durability topping the list.

 Granted, there are several countertop materials available in the market, and choosing one can be overwhelming.
-But at Lopsang Construction Services, we like to keep our customers informed before they can decide what material is best for them.
+But at Lopsang Custom Stone Countertops, we like to keep our customers informed before they can decide what material is best for them.

 Every countertop material has composition pros and cons.
 And while quartz countertops may look similar to other materials, they’re different.
 How?